A toddler in an open indoor floor space moving like a tiger while a grown-up reaches toward a music player to stop the song.

 3. 03

-Restart the music with the same animal or one new easy animal and repeat.
+Restart the music with the same animal or a new one, then repeat the move-and-freeze round.

 Safety Check